Sweet Potato Sea Salt Rolls that are light, fluffy and full of flavor – the perfect accompaniment to Thanksgiving dinner or a bowl of hot soup!

 Making a really good bread recipe that leads to fluffy rolls is exciting.
-Making any type of fluffy bread just makes me feel like a kid in a candy store.. perhaps because I’m a sucker for a really GOOD roll.
+Making any type of fluffy bread just makes me feel like a kid in a candy store.
+Perhaps because I’m a sucker for a really good bread roll.

 Sweet Potato Sea Salt Rolls